brotatotes/bht-automation/bht gen 3/Philippians/Chapter 4/Philippians 4 2 bht.md

 3. "In their Christian walk and plans...to bury all their petty differences and animosities."

 ### Marvin Vincent:
-1. "The Athenian law prescribed that everything that a man might do by the consent or request of a woman should be null in law."
+1. "The position of women in Macedonia was exceptional.
+In Greece, generally, their standing was inferior."
-2. "In Macedonia monuments were erected to women by public bodies, and in Macedonian inscriptions records of male proper names are found formed on the mother's name instead of the father 's."
+2. "Macedonian women were permitted to hold property."
-3. "To be of the same mind [το αυτο φρονειν] .
-The same expression as in ch Philippians 2:2, see note.
-Compare Romans 12:16."
+3. "The verb fronew to be minded, occurs eleven times in this epistle, and but seventeen times in the rest of the New Testament."

 ### John Calvin:
-1. "We must take notice, however, that, whenever he speaks of agreement, he adds also the bond of it—in the Lord."
+1. "Hence, as their agreement was a matter of great moment, and, on the other hand, there would be great danger attendant on their disagreement, he stirs them up particularly to concord."
 2. "For every combination will inevitably be accursed, if apart from the Lord, and, on the other hand, nothing is so disjoined, but that it ought to be reunited in Christ."
 3. "It was a thing greatly requisite and necessary that they should be in a state of agreement."

 ### Philip Schaff:
 1. "The apostle calls on these sisters by the authority of his office."
-2. "If then, remembering this, they seek to their Master for aid, the unity of spirit will be bestowed."
+2. "It is impossible to divine what subjects may have threatened to rend the peace of the congregation, whether Jewish prejudices ranged against Gentile freedom, or matters peculiar to Philippi alone."
-3. "When believers fix their gaze on Christ, the smaller concerns...are seen not to be worthy of consideration, if they are to cause a rending of the oneness of the church, which is Christ’s witness on earth."
+3. "If then, remembering this, they seek to their Master for aid, the unity of spirit will be bestowed."

 ### Archibald T. Robertson:
-1. "Euodia (Ευοδιαν).
-This name means literally 'prosperous journey' (ευ, οδος)."
+1. "Euodia...means literally 'prosperous journey'."
-2. "Syntyche (Συντυχην).
-From συντυγχανω, to meet with and so 'pleasant acquaintance' or 'good-luck.'"
+2. "Syntyche...means 'pleasant acquaintance' or 'good luck'."
-3. "Schinz suggests that in such a pure church even slight bickerings would make a real disturbance."
+3. "In such a pure church even slight bickerings would make a real disturbance."

 ### John Gill:
 1. "Two women, who were members of this church at Philippi, and who seem to have been at variance; either with each other, on account of some temporal and civil things, as often is the case of the dear children of God, who fall out by the way..."
-2. "Being drawn aside by false teachers from the simplicity of the Gospel, and their steadfastness in the faith..."
+2. "...either that they agree together, and be reconciled to each other, considering the relation they stood in to one another, and to the Lord..."
-3. "That they agree together, and be reconciled to each other, considering the relation they stood in to one another, and to the Lord..."
+3. "...or that they become of the same mind, and embrace the same truths, and profess and maintain the same principles the church did..."

 ### John Wesley:
 1. I beseech — He repeats this twice, as if speaking to each face to face, and that with the utmost tenderness.